-FROM I-95 TO US 1 Location: Brevard County
+FROM I-95 TO US 1

+Location: Brevard County Length: Approximately 6 miles

-The six-mile east-west expressway, serving as an extension of the larger approximately 30-mile propose corridor, would connect I-95 to US 1.
-Starting at the St Johns Heritage Parkway interchange, this potential new expressway would extend eastward to US 1 in th Micco area.
-Currently, accessing US 1 from I-95 requiteraveling approximately eight miles north to SR 514 or nine miles south to SR 512, presenting challenges.
-The need for this connection is closely tied to the timing an scale of future development, as well as the demand for effective evacuation routes.
+The six-mile east-west expressway, serving as an extension of the larger approximately 30-mile proposed corridor, would connect I-95 to US 1.
+Starting at the St. Johns Heritage Parkway interchange, this potential new expressway would extend eastward to US 1 in the Micco area.
+Currently, accessing US 1 from I-95 requires traveling approximately eight miles north to SR 514 or nine miles south to SR 512, presenting challenges.
+The need for this connection is closely tied to the timing and scale of future development, as well as the demand for effective evacuation routes.